E-commerce

 Summary

-• Primary conversion: orders / sessions.
+Primary conversion : orders / sessions.

-• Essential segments: mobile, desktop, country, new visitors, returning customers, paid traffic, organic traffic.
+Essential segments : mobile, desktop, country, new visitors, returning customers, paid traffic, organic traffic.

-Why this step prevents mistakes
+Why this step avoids mistakes

-A common foundation for the team
+A common baseline for the team

-Signals of misaligned traffic
+The signals of misaligned traffic

-• High bounce rate on strategic landing pages.
+High bounce rate on strategic landing pages.

 How to fix it

-First, work on aligning the acquisition promise with the landing page.
+First work on aligning the acquisition promise with the landing page.
 If the ad promises speed, the proof must be visible right away.
 If it promises savings, the calculation must be clear.
 If it targets a specific need, the page must address that need directly.
 This is often more profitable than a design overhaul.

 What must be clear in a few seconds

-• What it is: the product or offer.
+What it is: the product or offer.

-• Who it is for: customer type, need, or use case.
+For whom: customer type, need, or use case.

 Avoid message overload